Bruce Murray (soccer): Post-playing career

 In 2002, Murray became the Director of coaching with the Roswell Soccer Club in Georgia.

 On September 17, 2004, Harvard University announced that Murray had been hired as an assistant coach with the men's soccer team.^{ } He was with Harvard for two seasons, then moved to the Capital Area Soccer League in Raleigh, NC where he was a staff coach.

 On March 20, 2011, Murray was elected to the National Soccer Hall of Fame.

-Currently, Murray is the radio broadcast color commentator for D.C.
+Currently, Murray was the radio broadcast color commentator for D.C.
 United matches on iHeartRadio Sports DC.